Anthony Clark (badminton)

-Anthony Ian Clark (born 1 November 1977) is an English former badminton player.
-He is a mixed and men's doubles silver medalists at the 2006 World Championships.
-Clark won the mixed doubles title at the 2008 European Championships, and was part of the England winning team at the 2002 Commonwealth Games.
+Anthony Ian Clark (born 1 November 1977) is an English former badminton player who represented England on 106 occasions.
+He became only the 2nd male player ever to reach 2 finals at the same World Championships.
+Reaching the final of both mixed and men's doubles at the 2006 World Championships in Madrid.
+Clark also won the mixed doubles title at the 2008 European Championships, Captained the England team to a bronze medal at the 2007 Surdiman Cup, and was part of the England winning team at the 2002 Commonwealth Games.

 Career

 2004 Summer Olympics

 Clark competed in badminton at the 2004 Summer Olympics in men's doubles with partner Nathan Robertson.
 They defeated Patapol Ngernsrisuk and Sudket Prapakamol of Thailand in the first round, then were defeated in the round of 16 by Eng Hian and Flandy Limpele of Indonesia.

 2006 World Champs

 Clark reached the mixed doubles final at the 2006 IBF World Championships together with Donna Kellogg, losing the final against Gail Emms and Nathan Robertson.
 He also lost the men's doubles final in the same event together with Robert Blair.

 2008 Olympics

-Currently living in Coalville, Leicestershire, Clark represented Great Britain at the 2008 Summer Olympics in the mixed doubles badminton event.
+Clark represented Great Britain at the 2008 Summer Olympics in the mixed doubles badminton event.